-Our 2017/18 research focused on the changes taking place in the UK funerals market, and the implications for charities.
-This publicly available briefing draws on insights from the consumer research to focus on one particular area of our findings: funeral directors' attitudes towards charities and their view of the relationship.
-We are grateful to our learning circle members for agreeing to share these insights more widely.
+This publicly-available briefing draws on insights from the consumer research to focus on one particular area of our findings: funeral directors' attitudes towards charities and their view of the relationship.
+As always, we are grateful to our Learning Circle members for agreeing to share these insights more widely.